Pesonet1/qgis_plugin_base/README.md

 ## Workspace file

 Depending on project it is usually needed to save template workspace for project.
-It can be included with the project files with type .qgs.
+This can be included with the project files with type .qgs.
 Other possiblity is to use zipped version .qgz, but it makes following workspace file changes in version control difficult.

 ## User profiles